Copyright © 2023 Sked social. All rights reserved.

-Finally, you’ll see your top posts, Stories, and IGTVs based on interactions.
+Next up, Stories.
+You’ll see the total number of Story interactions, plus the number of replies and shares.You’ll then see the total number of IGTV video interactions.Finally, you’ll see your top posts, Stories, and IGTVs based on interactions.
 Tap “See All” beside each heading to view all of your content organised by interaction.

 If reach measures quantity, interactions measure quality.
 Your posts might reach 10 million users, but if they aren’t engaging with your content, what’s the point?
 Tracking interactions should be a mainstay in your ongoing content optimisation strategy because it’s engagement that unlocks Instagram’s full potential.It’s called social media for a reason – Instagram marketing is about forming a genuine connection with your audience, and that demands conversation.
 The conversation might be literal – encouraging and replying to user comments – or representative – positive feedback in the form of likes.So, what should you do with your interaction data?
 Unpack the numbers to uncover what’s relevant to your audience.
 Here are several ways to get started:

 The more you stay in-tune with your interaction metrics, the more you can optimise your content for engagement.
 The more engagement you can win, the more genuine, growth-driving, revenue-boosting value you can squeeze out of Instagram.